 The unfortunate truth is that qualifying for disability is difficult.
 Your initial application will likely get denied if you can’t clearly meet all the SSA criteria.
 But that doesn’t mean you should give up.

 Only about 20% of people applying for disability benefits win their claim on the initial application.
 You can always appeal, giving you a chance to submit new medical evidence and better argue your case in front of a judge.
-At this stage, you're much more likely to win (nearly half of applicants get approved).
+At this stage, you're much more likely to win (more than half of applicants get approved).

 How much is a disability check for anxiety?